 - are entries in your blog (articles, news items)

 - are usually in reverse chronological order, newest on top

 - display metadata of date, author, tags, and categories.

-A shortcode is a WordPress-specific code that lets you do powerful things with little effort.
-You can implement complicated code from a plugin by wrapping a specified shortcode in square brackets.
+A shortcode is a WordPress-specific code that lets you implement complicated code from a plugin by wrapping a specified shortcode in square brackets.
 The shortcode is telling WordPress to execute the full code in this place.
-Just remember shortcode = shortcut
+Just remember shortcode = shortcut.

-A slug is last part of a WordPress Permalink of URL that points to a specific post, page, category or tag.
+A slug is the last part (or extension) of a WordPress Permalink or URL that points to a specific post, page, category or tag.
 The URL for this page is https://learnwp.ca/wordpress-glossary, in this case, the slug is “wordpress-glossary”